 UN DESA | DPAD | Development Policy Analysis Division

-The CDP reviews the list of LDCs every three years.
-On that basis, it advises the Economic and Social Council of the United Nations which countries should be added to the list and which countries could be graduated.
+The CDP reviews the list of LDCs every three years, and advises the Economic and Social Council of the United Nations about which countries should be added to the list and which countries could be graduated.

 The CDP uses three criteria for identifying countries as LDCs:

 - gross national income (GNI) per capita